 As the uniqueness of Jesus was downplayed, many denominations began to embrace the damnable doctrine of Universalism.
 And that is where we are today, caught up in the midst of a gross apostasy which says, “Believe what you want.
 The important thing is to be sincere.
 There are many roads to God.”
-All of which makes a liar of Jesus who said: “I am the way, the truth and the life, no one comes to the Father except through Me” (John 14:16).
+All of which makes a liar of Jesus who said: “I am the way, the truth and the life, no one comes to the Father except through Me” (John 14:6).
 The result is that there are a lot of sincere people who are sincerely going to Hell.

-The fulfillment of these prophecies began in the 19th Century with the rise of Mormonism and its demonic teaching that Jesus is the brother of Lucifer, one of thousands of Gods created by the super god, Adam, an exalted man.
+The fulfillment of these prophecies began in the 19th Century with the rise of Mormonism and its demonic teaching that Jesus is the brother of Lucifer, one of thousands of gods created by the super god, Adam, an exalted man.
 The Jehovah’s Witnesses were next on the scene with their perverted teaching that Jesus is the Archangel Michael.

 This century has witnessed the rapid multiplication of the cults, just as prophesied.
-Today, life long Christians who do not know why they believe what they profess to believe are being sucked into the cults by the tens of thousands.
+Today, lifelong Christians who do not know why they believe what they profess to believe are being sucked into the cults by the tens of thousands.

 Equally appalling is the direct penetration of the Church by cultic doctrine.
 Well known Christian leaders are advocating the ancient Shamanistic practice of visualization as the key to prayer.
 Others are teaching one of Satan’s oldest lies — that those who have been born again are “little gods.”